ga-wdi-boston/wdi_6_rails_api_movies/README.md

 * Check this API using _curl_ or _postman_
 _For all the above view the rails server log and use the rails console to verify._

-	* Show all the articles
+	* Show all the movies
-	* Show the article with id = 3
+	* Show the movie with id = 3
-	* Create a new article.
+	* Create a new movie.
-	* Delete an article
+	* Delete an movie

 	See "man curl", [Curl Cheat Sheet](curl_cheat.txt) and [Curl API](curl_for_api.txt) for curl info.